sveltejs/kit/.changeset/rotten-cheetahs-complain.md

 '@sveltejs/kit': patch
 ---

-fix: adhere to Vite config minify setting when building service worker
+fix: adhere to Vite `build.minify` setting when building the service worker